Make the most of your time in the Land of Smiles with our expert guide to the best things to do in Thailand, South East Asia!

-Most major cities around the country have nightly boxing matches, so buy a ticket, grab a drink and settle in to watch the quick and talented local athletes duke it out in the ring.
+Most major cities around the country have nightly boxing matches.
+So buy a ticket to a Muay Thai fight, grab a drink and settle in to watch the quick and talented local athletes duke it out in the ring.

 To really immerse yourself in the Thai culture, you can even take Muay Thai lessons and learn the basics from a certified trainer.

 15) Get a Sak Yant Tattoo

 If you are passionate about tattoos, especially ones that reflect your cultural experiences abroad, an incredible way to commemorate your time in Thailand is to get a Sak Yant tattoo.